 PRIVACY NOTICES FOR COLLECTING INFORMATION

-Under Data Protection legislation the church Charity Trustees, authorised staff and volunteers of Easthampstead Baptist Church are the Data Controller (i.e. legal persons who determines the purpose and manner by which personal data is to be processed) and the Church Administrator acts as our Data Protection Officer.
+Under data protection legislation, the church charity trustees, authorised staff, and volunteers of Easthampstead Baptist Church are the Data Controller (i.e. the legal persons who determine the purpose and manner by which personal data is to be processed).
+The Church Secretary acts as our Data Protection Officer.

 We are collecting this information to enable the church to keep in touch with you and provide pastoral support as appropriate.
-Data Protection legislation allows us to process this information as we regard it as being in the church’s legitimate interest.
+Data protection legislation allows us to process this information as we regard it as being in the church’s legitimate interests.

-Your name and contact details are entered into our church database which is held on the church server which is password protected and accessed only by Authorised Staff and volunteers.
-Your contact details will be removed from the database once you are no longer a member of the church – unless you ask to remain as one of our “church friends”.
+Your name and contact details are entered into our church database, which is held on the church server.
+This server is password-protected and accessed only by authorised staff and volunteers.
+Your contact details will be removed from the database once you are no longer a member of the church, unless you ask to remain as one of our “Church Friends”.

 To enable us to provide adequate pastoral support to you and your family, we may record information which may be regarded as sensitive.
-This information will be stored securely on the church server.
-This information will NOT be disclosed to anyone else without your consent, unless there is a legal duty to do so.
+This information will be stored in password-protected documents on the church server, and the password will only be known by the authorised staff.
+This information will not be disclosed to anyone else without your consent, unless there is a legal duty to do so.

 For a copy of this article, please click here.